-&lt;sup>33 Statutory Guidance on the Selection of Tenderers and Award of Contracts - Addressing Fair Work Practices, including the Living Wage, in Procurement good practice and guidance such as "Catering for Change - Buying food sustainably in the public sector"
+33 Statutory Guidance on the Selection of Tenderers and Award of Contracts - Addressing Fair Work Practices, including the Living Wage, in Procurement 34 Scottish Living Wage

-6.13 Payment terms - The College recognises the importance of paying suppliers promptly once a service has been performed or goods delivered and that late payment is particularly detrimental to SMEs, third sector bodies and supported businesses.
+6.13 Payment terms

+The College recognises the importance of paying suppliers promptly once a service has been performed or goods delivered and that late payment is particularly detrimental to SMEs, third sector bodies and supported businesses.

-The College will comply with the Late Payment legislation and will review on a contract by contract basis whether such obligations should be enforced and monitored further down its supply chain.
+The College will comply with the Late Payment legislation36 and will review on a contract by contract basis whether such obligations should be enforced and monitored further down its supply chain.